Bucknell-Biol364/Project_1_Group_3_2024/project_1_for_knitting.md

 *Acknowledgements*

-Kai worked on the data filtering section, Sweta wrote the initial data analysis and na removal, and Victoria did the visualization and linear modeling sections.
+Kai worked on the data filtering section, Sweta wrote the initial data analysis, na removal and simple.eda, and Victoria did the visualization and linear modeling sections.